 Never forget who you’re dealing with…

 I imagine some of you are freaking out.
-“How can I possible do what this idiot is asking me to do?”
+“How can I possibly do what this idiot is asking me to do?”
 That’s all between you and the Lord.
 I have had those demonic thoughts myself.
 It took me a while to realize the source of the thoughts.
 I’m not real bright some times.
 But there are several things happening here.

 First and most important: I’m dealing with the only being in existence who knows me completely and loves me beyond measure.
 I can trust Him to take care of all of this.
 He’s kind and gentle.